PlumpMath/membase-interop/Readme.md

 Clients are created by either the [MemcachedClientWrapperFactory](/enyim/membase-interop/blob/master/Membase.Interop/MemcachedClientWrapperFactory.cs) or [MembaseClientWrapperFactory](/enyim/membase-interop/blob/master/Membase.Interop/MembaseClientWrapperFactory.cs).

-	'memcached client factory
+	' memcached client factory
 	dim mcf
 	set mcf = CreateObject("Enyim.Caching.Interop.MemcachedClientFactory")

-	'membase client factory
+	' membase client factory
-	dim mbf, mbf2
+	dim mbf
 	set mbf = CreateObject("Membase.Interop.MembaseClientFactory")

 The factories only support config file based client creation.
 The config files are the same as the app/web.config used by the client.
-See a sample in the Sample folder; documenttaion is available at [the client's wiki](https://github.com/enyim/EnyimMemcached/wiki).
+See a sample in the Sample folder; documentation is available at [the client's wiki](https://github.com/enyim/EnyimMemcached/wiki).

 	dim client
 	set client = mcf.Create("C:\asp\configs\memcached.config")

 The Membase client factory has a second constructor which can be used to create clients for different buckets, while still using the same configuration file.

-	'connect to the default bucket
+	' connect to the default bucket
-	set defaultClient = mbf.Create("C:\asp\configs\membase.config")
+	set client = mbf.Create("C:\asp\configs\membase.config")

-	'connect to the userdata bucket
+	' connect to the userdata bucket
-	set defaultClient = mbf.Create("C:\asp\configs\membase.config", "userdata", "userdatapassword")
+	set client = mbf.Create("C:\asp\configs\membase.config", "userdata", "userdatapassword")

 All factories return an object implementing the [IMemcachedClientWrapper](/enyim/membase-interop/blob/master/Membase.Interop/IMemcachedClientWrapper.cs) interface.

+You can enable debug logging by calling the `SetLogPath` method of the factories.

+	' enable logging. make sure the directory exists. mbf.SetLogPath("C:\temp\debug.log")

+	' disable logging by passing Null or an empty string mbf.SetLogPath("")

+Note: logging settings are global, so all clients you created will log (or not) no matter if they were instantiated before or after you specified the path.